thorsten23/hubzilla/doc/member/guide/channels.md

 ![export channel](./assets/settings_export_channel.png)

-These export files can be used as a simple backup of your channel information or content or to move or clone your channel to another hub.
+These export files can be used as a simple backup of your channel information or content or to move or clone your channel to another hub which is the most common use case for exporting your channel.

-There are two different options to export your channel.
-You can
+There are three different options to export your channel.
+You can:
-1. export your basic channel information
+1. export your basic channel information:

+  This includes your connections, permissions, profile and basic data as settings and add-on settings.
+But most important it includes your channel identity information (including the "channel_prvkey") private key required to claim ownership of the channel.
+  **TODO** relocate and compatibility section

+2. export content for particular years/months:

+  The content export contains years/months of posts and stored files (including photos).
+It doesn't include any channel identity information.
+A detailed description on how this is done can be found on the export screen.

+  Be careful not to export to much content into a single file.
+If you attempt to import too much content at a time the application will white screen.
+How much you can import without a white screen is primarily a function of total file size.

-2. export your channel information and recent content
+3. export your complete channel information and recent content:

+  This type of exports consists of two parts: your data section and your "posting history".
+  The data section includes your channel, connections, configuration, permissions, apps, chatrooms, events, webpages, mail and wikis.
+Furthermore it exports a "few" months of post.
+Actually a "few" means six months but this can change in future because this feature is highly dependent on how much memory is available.

 The export file will contain your information in JSON-format.

-The basic channel information contain a backup of your
-- connections
-- permissions
-- profile and basic data

-The extended export contains
-- connections
-- permissions
-- profile and basic data
-- months of posts

-**The extended export may be VERY large and it can take several minutes for this download to begin.**
+**The complete export may be VERY large and it can take several minutes for this download to begin.**

-You can also restrict your extended export to a particular year or month.
-A detailed description on how this is done can be found on the export screen.

-**TODO**
-**open questions**
-- are only posts exported? what about the pictures containing these posts?
-- are the complete settings exported? what about addons?
-- is a channel export useful as a backup?
-- is the export of a particular year/month only contents?
-Can this be imported on a different hub?
+An export of your channel can also be used as a backup in case your channel is damaged.
+But: Without knowing what exactly is damaged there is no guarantee that importing an export-file will automatically repair your broken channel.

+Best practice is to backup your content regularly if you don't have an existing clone.
+Once a month backup the channel data and the content from the previous month.

+**The following method is not recommend to technical novices**
+This can be done from the Zot API using a simple script and could be automated.
+You can also make monthly snapshots of your files/photos but this currently requires some manual fiddling.
+The metadata is available from the Zot API, but the actual file contents should probably be synced through the 'snap' module which provides raw access to your cloud storage via WebDAV.

 ## Importing channels and channel contents
 When talking about importing one has to distinguish between importing channels and importing channel contents.